President-Github/DataCleaningCourseProject/README.md

 ## Usage
 * Adjust working directory as required
 * Run run_analysis.R
-* Refer to CodeBook.md for more details on the cleaned outputs cleaned_data.csv and tidy_data.csv
+* Refer to CodeBook.md for more details on the cleaned output tidy_data.txt

 ## Author
 Morgan Meeuwissen